-In July 2020, the Company entered into a Solar Power Purchase and Energy Services Agreement with Onyx Development Group LLC (Onyx) for the installation and operation of a solar photovoltaic generating system and battery energy storage system at the Company's cell therapy manufacturing facility in Newark, California.
-The agreement has a term of 20 years and is expected to commence in the first quarter of 2021.
+In July 2020, the Company entered into a Solar Power Purchase and Energy Services Agreement for the installation and operation of a solar photovoltaic generating system and battery energy storage system at the Company's cell therapy manufacturing facility in Newark, California.
+The agreement has a term of 20 years and is expected to commence in the second quarter of 2021.
 The Company is obligated to pay for electricity generated from the system at an agreed rate for the duration of the agreement term.
 Termination of the agreement by the Company will result in a termination payment due of approximately \$4.3 million.
-In connection with the agreement, the Company maintains a letter of credit for the benefit of Onyx in the amount of \$4.3 million which is disclosed as restricted cash in the condensed consolidated balance sheet as of September 30, 2020.
+In connection with the agreement, the Company maintains a letter of credit for the benefit of the service provider in the amount of \$4.3 million which is disclosed as restricted cash in the condensed consolidated balance sheet as of March 31, 2021.

 The Company has entered into certain license agreements for intellectual property which is used as part of our development and manufacturing processes.
 Each of these respective agreements are generally cancellable by the Company.
 These agreements require payment of annual license fees and may include conditional milestone payments for achievement of specific research, clinical and commercial events, and royalty payments.
-The timing and likelihood of any significant conditional milestone payments or royalty payments becoming due was not probable as of September 30, 2020.
+The timing and likelihood of any significant conditional milestone payments or royalty payments becoming due was not probable as of March 31, 2021.

 The Company enters into contracts in the normal course of business that includes arrangements with clinical research organizations, vendors for preclinical research and vendors for manufacturing.
 These agreements generally allow for cancellation with notice.
-As of September 30, 2020, the Company had non-cancellable purchase commitments of \$3.9 million.
+As of March 31, 2021, the Company had non-cancellable purchase commitments of \$4.1 million.